 Music has been credited with many things – from calming adults with anxiety and depression to helping hone mathematical genius in young children.
 There’s even a segment of green thumbs who believe it can help plants grow better!
-But one area that’s constantly under debate is how it affects a baby in the womb.
+So, if you’re trying to make a smarter baby by playing classical music or having the family sing to the baby through the mom’s belly, you may want to know how much it actually matters.
+Do sound and music affect a fetus?
+How does the baby in the womb respond to them?
 Some studies have claimed that the effect of music on a fetus includes improved cognition, motor skills, and attention span in newborns and that prenatal music can be a tool for auditory learning.
 How true is this?
 To get there, first, let’s see when a fetus can actually hear sounds and music.

 Most Fetuses Develop Hearing By Week 25